a missing chip and a t stick plan

-You get three gigs for $40 but if you exceed that within a month
+You get three gigs for $40 but if you go over within a month

-you pay a dollar a day and you’ll need to join
+you pay a dollar a day … and you can join

-our friendly-user programme… and, by the way, conditions always apply.
+our friendly-user programme… by the way, some conditions apply.

 And you need to monitor when you’re about to run out.